top of page

 Electric Vehicle Owner Incentives

-To create a transparent system, EV owners will know when the grid is using EV energy storage systems to supplement frequency stabilization.
-They will be notified via their EV app when battery chargers are in standby for 15 minutes when minor underfrequency events occur, or in discharge mode for 30 minutes when severe underfrequency events occur.
+To create a transparent system, EV owners will need to know when the grid is using their EV energy storage systems to supplement frequency stabilization.
+They will be notified via their EV app when battery chargers are in standby when minor underfrequency events occur, or in discharge mode when severe underfrequency events occur.

 Electric utilities should require that all energy storage devices such as EV batteries include automatic frequency monitoring and support.
 To incentivize EV owners to participate in a frequency stabilization program, electric utilities should:

-• Pay EV owners $5 for every frequency stabilization actuation that lasts up to 15 minutes.
+• Pay EV owners an additional $5 for every 15 minutes of frequency stabilization actuation.

 With these incentives in place, as well as required frequency monitoring and support in all EV batteries, EVs can easily provide grid support to prevent wide area blackouts when frequency excursions occur.
 This will significantly reduce the risk of electric system collapse as we embrace a future with more distributed renewable energy sources and increased demand on the power grid.